-- 8. HDC Council staff have met with representative of the North Shore Road area from both the southern and northern section to further consider interim protection / hold the line approaches for this area, building on the earlier work and advice provided for a soft engineering approach. - 9.
-HDC has agreed to engage Tonkin & Taylor to leverage off the previous work, utilizing recently completed inundation and wave overtopping modelling work to model different scale storm events to test the success or otherwise of the proposed bank reinstatement and planting proposals, before furthermore costly and time-consuming design or consenting works are undertaken.
-We are hoping to have the interim work completed by the end of February.
+- 11. HDC Council staff have met with representatives of the North Shore Road area from both the southern and northern section to further consider interim protection / hold the line approaches for this area, building on the earlier work and advice provided for a soft engineering approach. - 12.
+HDC has agreed to engage Tonkin & Taylor to leverage off the previous work, utilising recently completed inundation and wave overtopping modelling work to model different scale storm events to test the success or otherwise of the proposed bank reinstatement and planting proposals.
+This is being done before more costly and time-consuming design or consenting works are undertaken. - 13.
+The Cyclone Gabrielle event has caused a greater level of damage to the coastline immediately north of North Shore Road and to a section at the Esk River end of North Shore Road.
+The section of road near the Esk River section has required a response from the HDC Roading section and has involved the placement of limestone rock as foundation and protection works along with backfilling and reinstatement to road level.
+This work has been carried out as part of emergency works associated with the Cyclone.
+Further investigations are required to determine the next steps for the northern section.